jishnub/MPIMapReduce.jl/README.md

 # MPIMapReduce

+Exports two functions:

+1. `pmapreduce`, that performs a parallel map-reduce.
-Exports a function `pmapreduce` that performs a parallel map-reduce operation using MPI.
+2. `pmapgatherv`, that performs a parallel map-concatenation.

-Aside from the MPI reduction operators, this also supports concatenation using `MPI.Gatherv`.
+In both these cases, the collective operation is carried out using MPI.

 See the documentation for details of the usage.